 Impacts KNOWN IMPACTS USGS survey mark (HUM1) embedded in rock at the eastern summit of the island.
 POTENTIAL IMPACTS Disturbance to wildlife and trampling of vegetation.
 Disturbance to scientific research.
-Access requirements BOAT ACCESS Access the mooring on the eastern coast.
-SURFACE ACCESS Movement on land within the Restricted Zone shall be on foot.
+Access requirements BOAT ACCESS Assess the averaging and the asset and asset BOAT ACCESS Access the mooring on the eastern coast.

-Localized moss vegetation within the zone is easily damaged by trampling.

-Southern Giant petrels breeding on the higher slopes in the west and Kelp gulls are particularly sensitive to human presence.
-Some nests are inconspicuous among rocks; observe carefully to avoid disturbance.

-Walk slowly and avoid sudden movements when carrying out research in this area.
+- Localized moss vegetation within the zone is easily damaged by trampling. - Southern Giant petrels breeding on the higher slopes in the west and Kelp gulls are particularly sensitive to human presence.
+Some nests are inconspicuous among rocks; observe carefully to avoid disturbance. - Walk slowly and avoid sudden movements when carrying out research in this area.